mramshaw/Corkboard/README.md

         $ npm run build

-7. One of the prerequisites is [gh-pages](https://www.npmjs.com/package/gh-pages), so best to install it:
+7. One of the prerequisites is [gh-pages](http://www.npmjs.com/package/gh-pages), so best to install it:

-        $ npm install --save gh-pages
+        $ npm install --save-dev gh-pages

 8. Deploy the project: